-The large intestine is supplied by the colic branches of the superior mesenteric artery, namely A. ileocolica, A. colica dextra and A. colica media.
+The large intestine is supplied by the colic branches of the superior mesenteric artery, namely the Arteria (A.) ileocolica, the A. colica dextra, and the A. colica media.
 The arterial blood supply changes at the flexura coli sinistra.
-The blood supply as well as the innervation change at the so-called Cannon’s point.
-The remaining parts are supplied by A. colica sinistra, 2-3 Aa. sigmoideae, and A. rectalis superior, main branches of the inferior mesenteric artery.
+The blood supply as well as the innervation change at Cannon’s point, the pelvic splanchnic nerves at segments S2–S4.
+The remaining parts are supplied by the A. colica sinistra, two to three A. sigmoideae, and the A. rectalis superior; these are the main branches of the inferior mesenteric artery.

 Nerve Supply of the Large Intestine

-The movement of the large intestine is made possible by its plexuses in the intestinal wall.
-Sympathetic fibers reduce the intestinal motility.
-Parasympathetic fibers raise it.
-They originate from N. vagus and run to the flexura coli sinistra.
-At this point, parasympathetic innervation is derived from pelvic splanchnic nerves from segments S2-S4.
-This area is called Cannon’s point, just as it does regarding the blood supply.
+The movement of the large intestine is facilitated by its plexuses in the intestinal wall.
+Sympathetic fibers reduce intestinal motility, whereas parasympathetic fibers increase it.
+They originate in the nervus vagus and run to the flexura coli sinistra.
+At this point, the parasympathetic innervation is derived from Cannon’s point.

-Differences Between Large and Small Intestine at a Glance
+Differences between the Large and Small Intestines at a Glance

-Macroscopically, the large intestine can be distinguished from the small by its haustra, taeniae, and appendices epliploicae.
-Also at the microscopic level, the wall of the large intestine presents characteristics differing from the small intestine.
-The large intestine has no villi but deep crypts (0.4-0.6 mm in length) with many goblet cells.
+Macroscopically, the large intestine can be distinguished from the small intestine by its haustra, teniae, and appendices epiploicae.
+Also, at the microscopic level, the wall of the large intestine differs significantly from that of the small intestine.
+The large intestine carries no villi, but rather it holds deep crypts (0.4–0.6 mm in length) containing multiple goblet cells.

-Noduli lymphoidei solitarii occasionally exist in the wall.
-For the largest part, digestion takes place in the small intestine where many nutrients are absorbed.
-By contrast, the large intestine is mainly the site where water is extracted.
-Simultaneously, goblet cells secrete mucus that serves as a lubricant for the produced stool.
+Noduli lymphoidei solitarii occasionally exist in the wall of the intestines.
+Most of the digestion and absorption of nutrients occurs in the small intestine.
+By contrast, the large intestine is predominantly the site of water extraction.
+Simultaneously, goblet cells secrete mucus, which serves as a lubricant for stool.

 Functions of the Large Intestine

-The vermiform appendix is rich in lymphatic tissue and part of the immune system.
+The vermiform appendix is rich in lymphatic tissue and is part of the immune system.

 Goblet cells that are located in deep crypts secrete mucins.
 The resulting mucus facilitates the passage of stool through the intestines.
 The epithelial cells lining the crypt secrete and reabsorb electrolytes.
 The epithelial sodium channel (ENaC) regulates sodium reabsorption from the stool.
 This process is controlled by the steroid hormone aldosterone.
-Potassium is secreted, may however be reabsorbed in a state of deficiency.
+However, the potassium may be reabsorbed under conditions of deficiency.

-The acidic pH-milieu in the large intestine lies between 5.5-6.8, whereby the pH increases towards the more distal segments.
+The acidic pH in the large intestine ranges between 5.5 and 6.8, with the pH increasing toward the more distal segments.

-In the rectum, stool is stored so that there is an excretion only after accumulation of larger amounts.
-Otherwise stool would be excreted continuously.
+In the rectum, the stool is stored and is excreted only after the accumulation of large amounts.
+Otherwise, the stool would be excreted continuously.

-Another special feature of the large intestine is the variety of colonizing bacteria.
-About 100 trillion mainly anaerobic bacteria ensure that otherwise indigestible food components are made accessible.
-Moreover, the intestinal bacteria produce substances that are essential for humans, such as vitamin K.
+Another unique feature of the large intestine is the variety of colonizing bacteria.
+The presence of approximately 100 trillion mainly anaerobic bacteria ensures for the appropriate digestion of otherwise indigestible food components.
+Furthermore, the intestinal bacteria secrete compounds that are essential for humans, such as vitamin K.

-The sensitive intestinal flora may be disrupted as a result of repeated antibiotic therapies.
-This in turn may cause diarrhea disorders.
+The sensitive intestinal flora may be disrupted as a result of repeated antibiotic therapies, which, in turn, may cause diarrheal disorders.

 Appendicitis in the large intestine

-Over the course of a lifetime, approximately 10 % of the population suffers from appendicitis.
-The inflammation commonly is caused by an obstruction of the lumen due to calcified feces, tumors, or foreign bodies.
+Over the course of a lifetime, approximately 10% of the population suffers from appendicitis.
+The inflammation is generally caused by an obstruction of the lumen due to calcified feces, tumors, or foreign bodies.

-The acute appendicitis may manifest within hours.
-Initially, pain typically arises in the umbilical area, later in the right lower abdomen.
-In addition nausea, vomiting, and fever appear.
+Acute appendicitis may manifest within hours.
+Initially, pain typically arises in the umbilical area and later in the right lower abdomen.
+In addition to pain, clinical manifestations include nausea, vomiting, and fever.

-Point in the right abdomen, one-third of distance on the connecting line between right spina iliaca anterior superior and the umbilicus.
-Pressure applied to this area may trigger pain in appendicitis patients.
+McBurney’s point exists in the right abdomen at a distance of one-third on the connecting line between the right spina iliaca anterior superior and the umbilicus.
+Pressure applied to this area may trigger pain in patients with appendicitis.

 Irritable bowel syndrome

-Irritable bowel syndrome is a group of intestinal diseases that often lack any organic finding.
-Its etiology often is not clear.
-Symptoms are, among others, digestive problems with pain, diarrhea, or constipation.
-Gluten sensitivity and psychological factors are associated with the irritable bowel syndrome.
+Irritable bowel syndrome is a group of intestinal diseases with unclear etiology and absence of organic findings.
+The symptoms include pain, diarrhea, or constipation.
+Gluten sensitivity and psychologic factors are associated with irritable bowel syndrome.

 Diverticulosis of the colon

-An inflammation in the large intestine is called colitis.
-A distinction is made between acute inflammatory and chronic inflammatory bowel diseases.
+Inflammation in the large intestine is called ‘colitis.’
+Intestinal inflammation includes acute and chronic inflammatory bowel diseases.

-An acute intestinal inflammation is also called enteritis.
-Colitis ulcerosa is one of the chronic diseases with relevance for the exam.
-It is an inflammation of the intestinal tract running recurrently for decades.
-Colitis ulcerosa is limited to colon and rectum.
+Acute intestinal inflammation is also called ‘enteritis.’
+Colitis ulcerosa is one of the chronic inflammatory diseases characterized by recurrent inflammation of the intestinal tract over decades.
+This disorder is limited to the colon and rectum.

 Polyps in the colon

 A polyp is an accumulation of tissue in the large intestine, either wide and flat, branched, or polypoid.
-They are usually smaller than 1 cm and do not cause any symptoms.
+They are usually smaller than 1 cm and usually do not cause any symptoms.
 Possible symptoms, however, are constipation, pain, or blood in the stool.
-Especially larger polyps may become malignant tumors, thus a colorectal carcinoma (Adenoma-carcinoma sequence).
+Especially larger polyps may become malignant tumors or colorectal carcinomas (adenoma–carcinoma sequence).

-A malignant tumor of the colon is called colon carcinoma.
-Most of the time the carcinoma arises from still existing benign polyps by adenoma-carcinoma sequence.
-The intestinal cancer most frequently occurs in the age group of 60 to 70 years.
+A malignant tumor of the colon is known as ‘colon carcinoma,’ which most often develops via stepwise progression starting with benign polyps and evolving sequentially as adenoma and then carcinoma.
+Intestinal cancer most frequently occurs in the age group of 60 to 70 years.

-Risk factors are advanced age, intestinal polyposis, genetic factors, and colitis ulcerosa.
+Risk factors include advanced age, intestinal polyposis, genetic factors, and colitis ulcerosa.
 Diet plays a particularly important role.
-A diet rich in fats increases the risk of cancer, whereas a high-fiber diet reduces it.
+A diet rich in fats increases the risk of cancer, which is reduced by a high-fiber dietary intake.
 Therefore, intestinal cancer is more common in industrialized countries.

-Symptoms such as occult bleedings typically develop late.
-The prognosis usually depends on the stage of the cancer at discovery.
-It is determined by TNM classification.
-Lymphogenic metastases occur early, infecting the regional lymphatic nodes.
-Hematogenously, the colon carcinoma metastasizes predominantly in the liver, lungs, and the skeleton.
+Symptoms such as occult bleeding typically develop late.
+The prognosis usually depends on the stage of cancer based on the tumor–node–metastasis (TNM) classification.
+Lymphogenic metastasis occurs early, spreading to the regional lymphatic nodes.
+Hematogenously, the colon carcinoma metastasizes predominantly to the liver, lungs, and skeleton.

-The colon resection is a partial removal of the colon.
-Indications include diverticulosis, polyps of the colon, colon carcinoma, or chronic inflammatory bowel diseases, such as colitis ulcerosa.
+Colon resection entails partial removal of the colon.
+Indications include diverticulosis, polyps of the colon, colon carcinoma, or chronic inflammatory bowel diseases such as colitis ulcerosa.